Ameny323/Freelancy-Plateforme/README.md

 - Upon joining, the platform **automatically provisions a private GitHub repository** for the candidate via the GitHub API — no manual steps required
 - Every push by the candidate triggers a **GitHub Actions pipeline** that runs a **SonarQube static analysis** on the submitted code
 - Admins track progress per challenge: task completion status, points earned, and deadline countdowns
-- **AI-powered challenge generation** — create a full challenge from a topic, technology, or skill description

 ![Explore Challenges](documentation/01_explore_challenges.png)
 ![Challenge Progress](documentation/02_challenge_progress.png)